JuliaAstro/DustExtinction.jl/docs/src/color_laws.md

 ### Parametric Extinction Laws

-These laws are all parametrized by the selective extinction `RV`.
+These laws are all parametrized by the selective extinction `Rv`.
 Mathematically, this is the ratio of the total extinction by the reddening

 ```math
 R_V = \frac{A_V}{E(B-V)}